-Buying house is a dream of every individual, but achieving this dream is not that easy as it seems.
-Some people take bank loan when buying the house for themselves.
+Buying a house is a dream of every individual, but achieving this dream is not that easy as it seems.
+Some people take bank loans when purchasing a house for themselves.
 But what Islam says about this?
 Does it permit it or not?
 This article will answer this question of yours.

 House is the basic necessity of a person.
 You are blessed if you have your own home.
 So, every person tries to buy their own house at any cost.
 Someone tries to save money by buying a house, and someone borrows money from relatives.

 There is nothing wrong with these options.
 These are halal.
 But then someone who is not able to save money and borrow from relatives decides to take a loan from the bank to buy his own house.

 But many of them remain confused about either it is halal to take a loan from a bank or not?
 So, no problem, we are here to discuss it.
 And try to figure out the most authentic answer.